Mirzakhil High School and College

 Mirzakhil High School and College is an educational institution of Bangladesh.

 Location

 Mirzakhil High School and College is located in Chittagong district under Satkania Upazila at Sonakania Union at Mirzakhil village.

 History

 The high school was founded in 1964 by Abdur Rauf.
 It run as a secondary school in 1982.
 The institution received permission to teach higher secondary level as per the notification signed by the Deputy Secretary of the Ministry of Education on 10 February 2022.

 Management

 The school is conducted by a managing committee of various individuals.

 Teachers

-Mohammad Azizul Haque is the present headmaster of the school.
+Akhter Ahmed is the present headmaster of the school.
 The institution has more than 20 teachers.

 Extracurricular activities

 Extracurricular activities include Scouts and Girl Guides, as well as yearly cultural competitions.

 Achievement

 Among the 1500+ student's studies in this school, its yearly result is 92%.